solarslurpi/GrowBuddies/docs/snifferbuddy.md

 :::{figure} images/grafana_snifferbuddyreadings_vpd.jpg
 :align: center
 :scale: 75

-Plot of SnifferBuddyReadings for vpd.
+A plot of SnifferBuddyReadings for vpd
 :::

 The results point to an average vpd at that date/time range of about 1.3.